RGPhD/e15/independent-study/README.md

 + This method makes it easier to design responsive web pages with the ability to define different size rows, columns, nesting, offsetting, layering and overlapping.
 Although older and soon to be obsolete browsers do not support CSS Grid, it is able to function across multiple modern browsers, with fairly reasonable fallbacks (Kramer, 2020).
 + As an eLearning Professor and Post-Doc Scholar, I recognize the importance of responsive design in eLearning.
 A course site’s ability to adapt elements seamlessly across devices is referred to as responsive eLearning design.
 + Developing a responsive eLearning design university course is a decision by college course web designers and professors to create a more engaging educational interaction.
 “Responsive eLearning designs draw their inspiration from the responsive website designs” (Pandey, 2018).
 + Just as CSS Grid is the best methodology available for responsive websites, the same is true for responsive eLearning platforms.
-CSS Grid gives course designers and Professors the ability to provide optimal viewing across a myriad of devices for a higher impact eLearning experience.
+CSS Grid gives course designers and Professors the ability to provide optimal viewing across a myriad of devices for a higher impact online eLearning experience.

 ## Example
 + Insert working example via screenshot image and or embedded code ...